jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-5-content-layer.md

 ### Update The Blog Listing

-Replace the Component Script in the blog `index.astro` with:
+Add the following snippet to the Component Script in the blog `index.astro` with:

 ```
 import Layout from '../../layouts/Layout.astro';